dgxlj/temp/README.md

 # Gomoku Game

 This repository contains a simple Gomoku (Five-in-a-Row) game implemented with Python's `tkinter` GUI toolkit.
-A single player can play against a basic computer opponent.
+A single player can play against a computer opponent.
+The AI now looks for immediate wins and blocks your winning moves when possible.

 ## Requirements